sec-a-ops/Port-scanner/README.md

   - Fast Scan (common 100 ports)
 - 📊 **Progress Indicator** – See scanning progress in real-time.
 - ✅ **Open & Closed Port Detection** – Full results shown in the terminal.
-- 💾 **Save Results** – Export results to a text file with your chosen filename.

 ---